 - India: India has fastest-growing industries in several sectors such as healthcare, defense, logistics, and artificial intelligence.
 Similar to the rest of the world, India too is facing acute challenges in finding skilled data scientists.
 So, if you have the right skills and experience as a data scientist, you can earn up to ₹1,000,000 p.a.

 Check out the PL/SQL Tutorial to learn more about Control Structures in PL SQL.

 How does Intellipaat help you in making a career in Data Science?

-Intellipaat provides huge opportunities to the aspirants who are willing to establish themselves as all-rounders in this area.
-Hence, getting trained in Data Science technologies through courses offered by Intellipaat will be the best career move you will ever make.
-Intellipaat offers a wide range of courses dedicated to providing you an end-to-end knowledge about the trending and highly in-demand Data Science skills in this domain.
+Intellipaat provides many opportunities to aspirants or learners who are willing to establish themselves as all rounders in the domain of data science.
+Hence, getting trained in data science technologies through the courses offered by Intellipaat will be a great career move.
+Intellipaat offers a wide range of courses dedicated to providing you with end-to-end knowledge about trending and in-demand data science skills.

-It was not joking when Harvard Business Review reported that Data Science is the hottest job opportunity of the twenty-first century.
-Today, if any digitally driven organization is starved of data even for a short duration of time, then it loses its competitive edge.
-Data Scientists help organizations make sense of their customers, markets, and the business as a whole.
+Today, if any digitally-driven organization is starved of data even for a short duration, then the organization loses its competitive edge.
+Data scientists help organizations make sense of their business, customers, and markets.

-If you want to become a Google Data Scientist at the best salary, then you need to be at the top of your game.
-If you are wondering how to learn Data Science, then Intellipaat is just the right place to start with your incredible Data Science journey.
+If you want to become a Google Data Scientist with the best salary, then you need to be at the top of your game.
+If you are wondering how to learn Data Science and the scope of Data Science, then Intellipaat is the right place to start your incredible Data Science journey.

-Check out Intellipaat’s Data Science Training to get ahead in your career!
+Check out Intellipaat’s Data Scientist Online Course to get ahead in your career!